-Are you experiencing personal, mental or emotional problems and have nowhere to turn?
-Please, do not hesitate to anonymously call the Tilburg University special helpline: +31 (0)6 - 28 771 262.
-The helpline is available from 08:00 - 23:00 hrs and is intended for all students.
+Are you experiencing personal, mental or emotional problems and have nowhere else to turn?
+Feel free to call the Tilburg University helpline anonymously: +31 (0)6 2877 1262.
+The helpline is available to all students between 08:00 and 23:00.

-You can contact the helpline anonymously for a personal consultation and a listening ear.
-Also when you experience complaints of a depressive nature such as sadness and anxiety, panic and anxiety, lethargy and fatigue, sleep problems and stress.
-The helpline offers support and the help is noncommittal and anonymous.
+You can come here anonymously for a personal conversation and a listening ear, for example when you experience complaints of a depressive nature such as gloom and dejection, brooding and feelings of anxiety, listlessness and fatigue, sleeping problems and stress.
+The helpline offers support and the help is non-binding and anonymous.

 Talking clears the air!
 The Luisterlijn ('Listening Line')is there for anyone in need of a listening ear, anonymously, day and night: tel.
 088 - 0767 000 or chat via www.deluisterlijn.nl.